Envision Language

 The syntax to display a tile always includes a short series of elements:

-Complex tables can be used as inputs for tile, as illustrated by:
+Complex tables can be used as inputs for tiles, as illustrated by:

 table Products = with